7RU7H/CTFs/HackTheBox/Retired-Machines/Lame/Lame-Writeup.md

+# Lame
 Name: Lame
 Date: 17/05/2022
 Difficulty: Easy
-Description:
-Better Description: Research the versions the box.
 Goals: TJNull's OSCP like boxes
 Learnt: Check all the versions!

+Research the versions the box.

 ## Recon
 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.